Battlefield 6 review: a forgettable campaign tacked onto an amazing online shooter

 Battlefield 6’s single-player only remembers it’s a Battlefield game halfway through.
 Sure, you’re always in a squad of four characters – each one representing the multiplayer classes of Engineer, Recon, Support, and Assault – but the first half of the game is tightly scripted and rarely opens up to allow player expression in the same way the best Battlefield campaign, Bad Company 2, did.

 Instead of leaning into Battlefield’s strengths, it’s mostly concerned with Call of Duty-style set-pieces.
-There’s one section where you perform a HALO jump, but instead of making use of the parachuting mechanics that already exist in the game and giving you control, it’s essentially a first-person cutscene.
-It wants to capture the feeling of Battlefield 3’s fancy (also very scripted) jet mission, but none of these moments match it in terms of spectacle.
+There’s one section where you perform a HALO jump, but instead of making use of the parachuting mechanics that already exist in the game, it’s essentially a first-person cutscene.
+It wants to capture the feeling of Battlefield 3’s fancy (also very scripted) jet mission, but none of its moments match it in terms of spectacle.

 Even when it remembers it’s a Battlefield game halfway through and starts to open up – offering up ATV sections, tanks, drones, and sandbox areas to pick your way through – you still feel shackled to the game.
 Go slightly off the intended path and that dreaded message flashes up, “you are leaving the combat area”, giving you a couple of seconds to find the invisible line you just crossed before you drop dead and get thrown back to the last checkpoint.